pism/pism/doc/sphinx/manual/modeling-choices/subglacier/basal-strength.rst

    provide monthly records of `\delta` PISM will make sure no time step spans more than one month.

-   PISM uses piecewise-linear interpolation in time for model times between records of `\delta`.
+   PISM uses piece-wise linear interpolation in time for model times between records of `\delta`.

 ..
    FIXME: EVOLVING CODE: If the :config:`basal_yield_stress.add_transportable_water` configuration flag is set then the above formula becomes...

+.. rubric:: Footnotes

 .. [#f1] This is similar to the simple inversion method described in :cite:`PollardDeConto2012SLIDE` which optimizes the basal sliding coefficient `\tau_c`